 Adding piping to the edge of a cushion or pillow project is a great way to take the style to next level.
 However, sewing piping on so it looks just right can take a little bit of practice.
 The aspect of sewing piping that we get questions about the most is how to join the ends together so the piping still looks nice.
 Today we’re going to go over our method for joining piping ends step-by-step.

-This method is great for piping you make yourself with an outer fabric layer or for prefabricated piping like our Deluxe Vinyl Piping that has an inner cord.
-The method for finishing the ends of decorative piping trim and lipcord is a little different.
-You can see an example of that in this Chair Pad video tutorial.
+This method is great for piping you make yourself with an outer fabric layer or for prefabricated piping like our deluxe vinyl piping that has an inner cord.
+The method for finishing the ends of decorative piping and lipcord is a little different.

 How to Join Piping Ends